swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-17-visualize-live-metrics-with-dvclive-and-tensorboard.md

 dvc exp run -S train.lr=0.001 -S train.epochs=10
 ```

+DVC sets `DVC_EXP_NAME` to a new value for this run, so the script writes its
-Switch back to the TensorBoard tab.
-The new experiment appears as a second curve
+logs to a new subdirectory of `logs/tensorboard`.
+Switch back to the TensorBoard
+tab: the new experiment appears as a second curve on the same plots, making it
-on the same plots, making it easy to compare learning rates visually.
+easy to compare learning rates visually.

-### Ignore DVClive logs in Git
+### Ignore training logs in Git

-DVClive logs are only useful for live visualization.
-The authoritative metrics
+The TensorBoard run logs are only useful for live visualization.
+The
-and reproduction state are already tracked in `metrics.json`, `dvc.lock`, and
+authoritative metrics and reproduction state are already tracked in
-Git.
-Add `dvclive/` to `.gitignore`:
+`metrics.json`, `dvc.lock`, and Git.
+Add `/logs` to `.gitignore`:

 ```sh title=".gitignore" hl_lines="9-10"
 ## Python